 - Uplands (Ernst & Young Centre)

-- Eleven kilometres of new rail and seven new stations
+- Sixteen kilometres of new rail and eight new stations

 - Provides new rail transit connections for communities in Riverside South while bringing rail closer to Manotick, Findlay Creek, Greely and Osgoode.

 - Connects to bus service in Barrhaven via the newly opened Vimy Memorial Bridge.

 - Serves growing demand along existing route with new stations at Walkley and Gladstone.

 - Enhances the pathway network by providing a parallel multi-use pathway along the length of the extension, integrating into the new stations and connecting to adjacent communities and destinations.